Identifying Your Church’s Disclosure Culture (part 2 of Disclosure v Discovery)

-Many of us are intentional about developing skills related to our team’s ministry work (presentational skills, time management, relational skills, continuing education).
-But how are you equipping them to become more like Jesus?
+Many of us are intentional about developing skills related to our team’s ministry work (presentational skills, time management, relational skills, continuing education), but how are you equipping them to become more like Jesus?

 Minister haven’t arrived spiritually; they too need development.

 Do you provide resources?
 Do you encourage and provide time for them to be a participant in a group or Bible study?
 Do you encourage spiritual retreat days?
 Sabbaticals?
-Our development of ministers should include equipping and expecting them to grow like Christ.
+Development of ministers should include equipping and expecting them to grow like Christ.
 If you think your ministers should be beyond needing your church to make sure they’re growing toward Christ, then I believe you’ll ultimately be disappointed.

 Do you have a history of handling these hard issues well?

-When people have made mistakes (sinful or just errors)—how has your team seen you handle them?
+When people have made mistakes (sinful or just errors)—how has your team seen you handle the mistakes?
 Would they say your response was holy?
 Could they tell you sought out Biblical and Holy Spirit guidance before responding?
 Did they see you keep your mouth shut when others were begging for gossip?
 Did the see you restore people to ministry roles when the situation allowed for it?
-Did they see you care for person even if you had to end their employment?
+Did they see you care for the person even if you had to end their employment?

 Has your staff ever heard your pastor or key leader admit mistakes?
 A sin?

-If fulfilling James 5:16 sounds completely aspirational and never modeled within your church, then disclosure will be minimal.
+If fulfilling James 5:16 sounds completely aspirational and never modeled within your church, then disclosure from others will be minimal.
 I get it…the pastor confessing sin to other staff could be problematic.
 But do staff know the pastor does have a person(s) where James 5:16 happens?
 Does everyone have accountability?
 If there’s no transparency, it’s a breeding ground for concealment.
 And at some point, discovery.